Gellybean/Mathfinder-Bot/eval.md

   ![expr1](https://user-images.githubusercontent.com/10622391/192177394-3fcd6d21-d22e-4956-bec8-d6cb79a7bbc9.jpg)

 Keep in mind, these are simply examples.
 All basic values are already set in the default Pathfinder sheet.
+The general goal of Mathfinder is minimal setup.